 Under the Bank's Compliance System, all units in the Bank have a Compliance Coordinator whose task is to ensure that all risks attendant to the operations and business of said unit are identified, monitored and mitigated.
 Compliance Office ensures the Compliance System is effective, robust and dynamically-responsive by designing and adopting a compliance program that assures the safety and soundness of the Bank.
-Towards this end, the Compliance Office sees to it that employees at all levels are aware of and comply with all applicable laws, rules and regulations, by cascading the compliance office also acts as liaison for the Board and Management on regulatory compliance matters with regulatory agencies.
+Towards this end, the Compliance Office sees to it that employees at all levels are aware of and comply with all applicable laws, rules and regulations, by cascading the compliance plan to them and disseminating all latest issuances, advisories, notices, and other regulatory matters.
+The Compliance Office also acts as liaison for the Board and Management on regulatory compliance matters with regulatory agencies.
 At the helm of this function is the Regulatory Compliance Unit in Compliance Office.